-AUXILIARY BATTERY SWITCH
+AUXILIARY BATTERY DISCONNECT SWITCH (AUX.
+BATT)

-The Aux Battery Disconnect switch disconnects the house (auxiliary) batteries from the 12-volt system of your coach during storage periods to avoid battery drain by electrical items that are hooked directly to the house batteries, such as clock displays and radio memories, etc.
+The AUX BATT disconnect switch lets you disconnect the house batteries from the 12-volt system of your coach during storage periods to avoid battery drain by electrical items that are hooked directly to the house batteries, such as clock displays and radio memories, etc.